Walton, Penners attend first game as Broncos owners

 SEATTLE — Among other things $4.65 billion buys an NFL ownership group is a chance to stand on the team sidelines during pregame warmups.

-Greg Penner, an owner and the team CEO, said he was excited, and yes a little nervous.
-Who wasn't?
+Greg Penner, an owner and the team CEO, said he was excited, and even a little nervous.
+Who wouldn't be?

 Rob Walton, the Broncos' new controlling owner, said he was ready to get the game going.
 And it came up how running the Walmart discount chain gave his group experience in a highly competitive environment.